voussoir/voussoir.net/voussoir.net/writing/friction/friction.md

 Learning Korean requires spending a lot of time listening to it.
 Certainly the long-term value of learning the language is very high for me, but on a day-to-day basis the value of any individual listening session is hard to measure.
 I can't *feel* my improvement on such a short timescale, so individual listenings are unfortunately of somewhat low value.
 Thus it's necessary to reduce my friction as much as possible.
 That means keeping the tracks on my phone, using [Musicolet](https://play.google.com/store/apps/details?id=in.krosbits.musicolet&hl=en_US) which gives me a queue (not playlist!) dedicated to Korean, and putting the Musicolet widget on my home screen so I've got a play button right there.
 I mentioned this in [Are children better at learning languages](/writing/are_children_better_at_languages/#this_isnt_a_defeatist_piece).
 My current source of friction is earbuds, I wish I could just have it beamed into my brain with no mortal coils to speak of.
 Those true-wireless bluetooth earbuds seem promising but then you've got the friction of charging them and my experience with bluetooth sound quality hasn't been great, though that might just be from low-quality devices.
 It would also be nice if Musicolet had widgets for playing particular queues, because the widget now only shows the current queue and you have to open the app to switch them.
 The next time I get a new phone I think I'll keep this one as a dedicated Korean device with 24/7 airplane mode to save battery and a play button right on the lock screen.

 I wrote [gitcheckup.py](https://github.com/voussoir/cmd/blob/master/gitcheckup.py) to check the number of changed files and unpushed commits in each of my important git repositories.
 The cwd doesn't matter, it always shows me a complete list.
 I have a tendency to make small or experimental changes that I forget about and go unpushed for a long time. gitcheckup helps me keep my repositories in a clean state by showing me empty checkboxes (the horror!) next to what needs attention [footnote_link].

+I have a [digitizer / drawing tablet](https://en.wikipedia.org/wiki/Graphics_tablet) that I like to use as a mouse even when I'm not doing any graphics work.
+It's fun to use and helps me prevent wrist strain from using a regular mouse too long.
+But when using the tablet, accurately double-clicking is a little harder, and switching from clicking to typing requires dropping the pen in its holder, so there is a bit more friction to using the tablet as a mouse replacement and I'll often instinctively reach for the regular mouse instead.
+So, I'll occasionally toss my regular mouse to the other side of my desk as a way of forcing the use of the tablet.

 [footnote_text] Originally I was using the built-in tasks app on my phone which is an LG, but it didn't sync with my computer.
 Currently I'm using Microsoft's [To Do](https://todo.microsoft.com/).
 I am relegating this to a footnote instead of inlining it because I don't actually think it's the greatest option in this space and it lacks many features I want.
 Like you can print, physically-on-paper print a list but can't export it to json or anything.
 I just picked it because it's free without ads or premium, isn't totally terrible, and isn't Google, criteria which I find difficult to satisfy on Android.
 It's made by MS though which isn't great either.
 Sorry for rambling, I'm battling between my feelings that I should share my current solutions in this article versus my disdain for advertising especially a non-open application by MS.